A large-scale, real-life experiment

 concentrations have resulted in reductions in human and ecosystem

-exposure to the air pollutants in question, and 4) reductions
+exposure (using biologically relevant metrics) to the air pollutants

-have led to improved public health and reduced damage to sensitive
+in question, and 4) reductions have led to improved public health

-processes at work.
-The answer
+and biological processes at work.
+The

-may not lie necessarily in more stringent emission controls,
+answer may not lie necessarily in more stringent emission controls,

 but in assessing whether the form of the 8-hour average standard

-the same amount of human health protection and yet be attainable.
+same amount of human health protection and yet be attainable.
 A.S.L. & Associates is actively performing research

 in this area.